How Do You Prepare HVAC Equipment for a Storm

 - Cover Your Equipment (If Possible)

 When the storm has passed, ensure the system is safe before starting it back up.
-First, confirm there are no indications of damage and clean any debris from around the system.
+First, verify there are no indications of damage and clean any debris from around the equipment.
 Call Service Experts Heating & Air Conditioning for an equipment inspection if there is any damage or flooding to the system.
 Once you’ve had the system inspected by a professional, turn the HVAC system back on right away to help dry the home and avoid mold from getting into the unit or ductwork.